 Entering the lower church was like walking into a friend’s velvet-like embrace.
 I felt calm and soothed.
 The ceiling and arches were richly decorated in dark, mysterious colours.
 Candles stood quietly, each indivual flame illuminating this amazing place.
 Occasionally, a voice would be heard over the loud speakers, “Shhh, silencio,” to remind the many visitors to refrain from speaking or at least to lower their voices to a whisper.
 There was a sense of being in a large cavern, bringing to mind the caves and hollows that Francis and his companions prayed in as they searched for enlightenment.

 Down in the crypt was the tomb of St. Francis, surrounded on four corners by the tombs of his close friends and fellow Brothers, Leo, Angelo, Masseo and Ruffino.
 Just up the stairs from the crypt was a large niche, enclosed by glass which housed Francis’ shirt and sandals.

 We climbed a staircase to the Upper Church, which had a grander interior, Gothic styled and luminous.
 It was on these walls that Giotto’s students had painted frescos depicting the life of Francis.
 Students from the school of Cimabue had painted stories from the Old and New Testaments.
 Everywhere in this medieval sanctuary were pictures designed to tell a story for people who could not read.

 If you get the chance while in Italy, do yourself a favour and visit Assisi.
-They also have great food there.Thoughts?
+They also have great food there.Do you agree or disagree?